The ability to bring-forward non-concessional contributions is impacted by a client's total super balance at 30 June of the previous financial year.

-Tables 1 - 3 below demonstrate the interaction between total superannuation balance and the available cap under the bring-forward rule, in the particular financial year that the bring-forward is triggered (Year 1).
-Choose the particular table that applies to your client, according to the financial year they triggered the bring forward rule.
+Tables 1 - 3 below demonstrate the interaction between total super balance and the available cap under the bring-forward rule, in the particular financial year that the bring-forward is triggered (Year 1).

 Table 1: Bring-forward was triggered in 2022-23